How To Have the Perfect Smoky Mountains Vacation

 Resort in Gatlinburg

 For those preferring a resort atmosphere, the Westgate Smoky Mountain Resort & Water Park located in Gatlinburg offers single rooms to five-bedroom villas with full kitchens, fireplaces, and balconies featuring spectacular mountain views.
 If you choose one of the spacious villas, you may feel like you’re in a cabin while still being at a resort.
-On-site, there are outdoor pools, a putt-putt course, the Flying Bear zip-line, a 60,000 square foot waterpark under a retractable roof, a playground, restaurants, a fire pit, and a spa.
+On-site, there are outdoor pools, a putt-putt course, the Flying Bear zip-line, a 60,000-square-foot waterpark under a retractable roof, a playground, restaurants, a fire pit, and a spa.

 Winetraveler Tip: As observed during a recent visit, the Westgate Smoky Mountain Resort appears to be in the process of undergoing renovations.
-If possible, try to request a newer unit or recently renovated unit.
+If possible, try to request a newer unit or a recently renovated unit.

 Wineries & Drinks